ExpeditionCodex658/idm-github/README.md

 Discover the key advantages that make **crack idm** the ideal choice for professionals and beginners alike, delivering exceptional value through innovative features and dedicated support.

 - 🚀 **Lightning-Fast Downloads**: With **idm keygen**, you can accelerate your downloads by up to 5x.
-- 🖥️ **Seamless Browser Integration**: Works flawlessly with Chrome, Firefox, Edge, and more for hassle-free downloading.
+- 🖥️ **Seamless Browser Integration**: Works flawlessly with Chrome, Firefox, Edge, and more.
 - 📂 **Batch Downloading**: Download multiple files simultaneously with ease.
 - 🔄 **Resume Broken Downloads**: Never lose progress—resume interrupted downloads with a single click.
 - 🛠️ **24/7 Technical Support**: Get help whenever you need it with our responsive support team.